Black Lantern Corps: Vulnerabilities

 Black Lanterns are vulnerable to white light and a combination of green light with another Corps' light.

 Once a black power ring is destroyed, the corpse it animates becomes inert.

-Kimiyo Hoshi and Halo can completely destroy Black Lanterns by using their light-based powers.
-Conner Kent used the Medusa Mask to destroy two Black Lanterns by forcing them to experience the full force of the Emotional Spectrum, irritating their black power rings enough that they remove themselves from their bearers and flee.
+Doctor Light and Halo can completely destroy Black Lanterns using their light-based powers.
+Conner Kent used Psycho-Pirate's Medusa Mask to destroy two Black Lanterns by forcing them to experience the full force of the emotional spectrum, irritating their black power rings enough that they remove themselves from their bearers.
 The Black Lanterns are also vulnerable to Wonder Woman's Lasso of Truth.
 The "touch" of a Black Lantern, typically used to remove their victims' hearts and drain them of emotional energy, can also sever the connection between other Black Lanterns and their black power ring.
 Barry Allen was able to deactivate the black rings that were 'targeting' him and Hal Jordan by using time travel, jumping two seconds into the future so that the rings would shut down when they could not sense their 'assigned' wearers.

-One common way of stopping a Black Lantern is to injure them faster than their ring is able to regenerate their body (such as the plasma that a Red Lantern vomits out, a mutated pitcher plant with strong digestive liquids, or the intense heat at Mogo's core).
+One common way of stopping a Black Lantern is to injure them faster than their ring is able to regenerate their body (such as a Red Lantern's plasma, a mutated pitcher plant with strong digestive liquids, or the intense heat of Mogo's core).

-Others that have proven resistant to the Black Lantern rings are either those who have wielded a power ring before or generally otherworldly beings such as Etrigan the Demon, who lacks a human heart and human emotions, Atrocitus, whose heart was replaced by his ring, the Shade, who is truly immortal and thus cannot die, and Osiris, whose magical nature allowed him some semblance of control over the ring.
-Don Hall (the original Dove) was immune to recruitment into the Black Lantern Corps as he was "at peace", which destroyed the Black Lantern Rings that attempted to recruit him.
+Others that have proven resistant to the Black Lantern rings are either those who have wielded a power ring before or generally otherworldly beings such as Etrigan, who lacks a human heart and emotions; Atrocitus, whose heart was replaced by his ring; the Shade, who is truly immortal and thus cannot die; and Osiris, whose magical nature allowed him some semblance of control over the ring.
+Dove (Don Hall) was immune to recruitment into the Black Lantern Corps as he was at peace in death, destroying the Black Lantern Rings that attempted to recruit him.

-Another vulnerability of their rings' power is that the odd physics behind magical power can dumbfound their abilities, as was the case when Arthur's daughter Serenity cast protection spells which disrupted the blackout effect of his power ring.